Noise pollution: Smartphone applications

+Impacts

+Human health

 Noise pollution affects both health and behavior.
-Unwanted sound (noise) can damage physiological health.
-Noise pollution is associated with several health conditions, including cardiovascular disorders, hypertension, high stress levels, tinnitus, hearing loss, sleep disturbances, and other harmful and disturbing effects.
+Unwanted sound (noise) can damage physiological health and mental health.
+Noise pollution is associated with several health conditions, including cardiovascular disorders, hypertension, high stress levels, tinnitus, hearing loss, sleep disturbances, and other harmful effects.
+According to a research article, the exposure of sound level more than 81 dB increased the chances of prehypertension and hypertension in local population of Pakistan.
 According to a 2019 review of the existing literature, noise pollution was associated with faster cognitive decline.

 Across Europe, according to the European Environment Agency, it estimated 113 million people are affected by road traffic noise levels above 55 decibels, the threshold at which noise becomes harmful to human health by the WHO's definition.

 Sound becomes unwanted when it either interferes with normal activities such as sleep or conversation, or disrupts or diminishes one's quality of life.
 Noise-induced hearing loss can be caused by prolonged exposure to noise levels above 85 A-weighted decibels.
 A comparison of Maaban tribesmen, who were insignificantly exposed to transportation or industrial noise, to a typical U.S. population showed that chronic exposure to moderately high levels of environmental noise contributes to hearing loss.

 Noise exposure in the workplace can also contribute to noise-induced hearing loss and other health issues.
 Occupational hearing loss is one of the most common work-related illnesses in the U.S. and worldwide.

 It is less clear how humans adapt to noise subjectively.
 Tolerance for noise is frequently independent of decibel levels.
 Murray Schafer's soundscape research was groundbreaking in this regard.
 In his work, he makes compelling arguments about how humans relate to noise on a subjective level, and how such subjectivity is conditioned by culture.
-Schafer notes that sound is an expression of power, and as such, material culture (e.g., fast cars or Harley Davidson motorcycles with aftermarket pipes) tend to have louder engines not only for safety reasons, but for expressions of power by dominating the soundscape with a particular sound.
+Schafer notes that sound is an expression of power in material culture.
+As such, fast cars or Harley Davidson motorcycles with aftermarket pipes tend to have louder engines not only for safety reasons, but for expressions of power by dominating the soundscape with a particular sound.